Solar Anomalous and Magnetospheric Particle Explorer: Spacecraft

 It carries four science instruments: (1) low-energy ion composition analyzer (LICA); (2) heavy ion large telescope (HILT); (3) mass spectrometer telescope (MAST); and (4) proton-electron telescope (PET).
-Estimated useful lifetime of the spacecraft was about three years; however, the data stream continue to 30 June 2004.
+Estimated useful lifetime of the spacecraft was about three years; however, the data stream continued to 30 June 2004.
 In 1997, NASA Goddard transferred operation of SAMPEX to the Flight Dynamics and Control Laboratory (FDCL) housed within the Aerospace Engineering Department of the University of Maryland, College Park.

 Instruments

 The spacecraft carried four instruments designed to measure the anomalous components of cosmic rays, emissions from solar energetic particles, and electron counts in Earth's magnetosphere.
 Built for a three-year mission, its science mission was ended on 30 June 2004.
 Mission control for SAMPEX was handled by the Goddard Space Flight Center until October 1997, after which it was turned over to the Bowie State University Satellite Operations Control Center (BSOCC).
 BSOCC, with funding assistance from The Aerospace Corporation, continued to operate the spacecraft after its science mission ended, using the spacecraft as an educational tool for its students while continuing to release science data to the public.